Condition of average: Contents insurance

 “Example: Your property is worth $20,000.
 You insure it for $10,000.
 You suffer a loss of $5,000.
 If your policy is ‘subject to average’, the maximum amount that you may recover will be $2,500.”

 To remove the risk of homeowners unwittingly falling into an underinsurance trap, New Zealand has legislation to ban the use of average clauses for dwelling houses.

 Cargo insurance

 The history of average clauses began with cargo insurance.
-Here, if a proportion of a cargo had to be thrown overboard in storm to save the ship, all cargo owners and the shipowner would jointly make good the loss to the owner of the cargo thrown overboard, including the those that occurred the loss.
+Here, if a proportion of a cargo had to be thrown overboard in storm to save the ship, all cargo owners and the shipowner would jointly make good the loss to the owner of the cargo thrown overboard, including those that occurred the loss.
 The share each of the owners would pay would be based on their proportion of the total value of cargo or ship.
 This is commonly termed the law of general average.

 Average clauses can cause problems with claims made during periods of volatility in commodities markets.
 For example, if crude was being shipped from one part of the world to another, and a partial loss occurred, if its current value had risen, the amount paid out by the insurance company may not cover the value of the contract.